leoafarias/fvm/README.md

 ## Version Management

-This tool allows you to manage multiple; however, it caches these versions locally, so you don't have to wait for a full setup every time you want to switch versions.
+This tool allows you to manage multiple channels and releases, and caches these versions locally, so you don't have to wait for a full setup every time you want to switch versions.

 Also, it allows you to grab versions by a specific release, i.e. 1.2.0.
 In case you have projects in different Flutter SDK versions and do not want to upgrade.